ayushi2577/SmartLayer/README.md

 - [ ] Usage dashboard at `/smart-layer/dashboard/`
 - [ ] Email delivery for daily `analyse_logs` reports
 - [ ] Webhook support for ban events
-- [ ] Per-IP rate limiting (in addition to per-user)

----

-## License

-MIT — free to use, modify, and distribute.

 ---